shujiecui/homepage.github.io/_pages/about.md

 <sub> I’m a Lecturer at Monash University in the [Faculty of Information Technology](https://www.monash.edu/it).
 I obtained my PhD degree from [the University of Auckland](https://www.auckland.ac.nz/en.html) in 2019.
 Before joining Monash University, I was a Post-Doc researcher in the [Large-Scale Data & Systems (LSDS) group](https://lsds.doc.ic.ac.uk/) in the Department of Computing at Imperial College London, UK.

 ### My research
-<sub> My main research interests include applied cryptography, information security in cloud computing and distributed systems, trusted execution environments, side-channel attacks, and privacy-preserving machine learning.
+My main research interests include applied cryptography, information security in cloud computing and distributed systems, trusted execution environments, side-channel attacks, and privacy-preserving machine learning.

-<sub> **I am always looking for self-motivated students.** Please email me your CV, transcript, research statement, english test score.</sub>
+**I am always looking for self-motivated students.** Please email me your CV, transcript, research statement, english test score.</sub>

 ### News!
 <sub>